 Local Ballot Measure Tracker

-The 2020 Local Ballot Measure Tracker is a one-stop-shop compilation of municipal and county ballot initiatives from across the state of Colorado for the Nov.
-3 general election cycle.
-The Colorado Health Foundation, in partnership with CRL Associates and PowerMap Ltd., have created this tracker to create greater visibility into critical policy decisions being made by voters at the local level this fall.
+The 2022 Local Ballot Measure Tracker is a one-stop-shop compilation of municipal and county ballot initiatives from across Colorado for the 2022 election on Tues., Nov.
+8. The Colorado Health Foundation, in partnership with CRL Associates, has created this tracker for the third year in a row to create greater visibility into critical policy decisions being made by voters at the local level this fall.

-This tracker is open to all and may be shared widely.
-It can be used to better understand your own municipality or county’s local ballot measures, or to track similar issues pending before voters in other cities, towns and counties.
-Whether you are part of a large statewide association, a small, community-based organization, or you work on your own, this tracker will help fill an important knowledge gap for policy and advocacy activities in our state.
-This tracker will automatically be updated as new measures are proposed and when communities vote on ballot measures during “off cycle” local elections.
+This tracker is available to all and may be shared widely.
+It can be used to better understand your municipality or county’s local ballot measures or track similar issues pending before voters in other cities, towns and counties.
+Whether you are part of a large statewide association, a small, community-based organization, or work on your own, this tracker will help fill a critical knowledge gap for policy and advocacy activities happening across our state.
+This tracker will automatically be updated as new measures are proposed.

 Please note: The Foundation provides this tracker for educational and informational purposes only.
 The Foundation is prohibited from engaging in direct lobbying activities and does not take positions in support or opposition to any state or local ballot measure.

-Additionally, the Colorado School Finance Project (CSFP) is a non-profit nonpartisan organization working to compile, collect, and distribute research-based, information and data on topics related to school finance and policy analysis for state and local policymakers.
-In 2010, CSFP began collecting information on local school district elections including all Bond, Mill Levy Override, and BEST Matching questions.
-View CSFP's tracker here.
+The Colorado School Finance Project (CSFP) is a non-profit nonpartisan organization working to compile, collect, and distribute research-based, information and data on topics related to school finance and policy analysis for state and local policymakers.
+In 2010, CSFP began collecting information on local school district elections, including all Bond, Mill Levy Override, and BEST Matching questions.
 CSFP will actively watch the results and update as results are finalized.
 This completed process is ongoing until election results are certified.